Kansas City Chiefs vs. Dallas Cowboys NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Cowboys stats and trends

-- Dallas has eight wins against the spread in nine games this season.
+- Dallas has eight wins against the spread in nine games this year.

-- So far this year, the Cowboys have been installed as underdogs by a 2.5-point margin or more three times and are 3-0 ATS in those games.
+- The Cowboys have been underdogs by 2.5 points or more three times this season and have covered the spread every time.

-- Dallas has gone over the point total in 55.6% of its opportunities this year (five times over nine games with a set point total).

 Home and road insights